 Trying to get a mortgage after an IVA isn’t easy.
 It’s extremely difficult going at it alone as most high street lenders tend to walk away from bad credit mortgages.
 Although specialist lenders work with borrowers with credit problems such as IVAs, it’s not as simple as just approaching them and obtaining mortgage approval.

 An IVA will usually follow other credit issues such as late payments, CCJs and defaults for instance.
-This will only make you even higher risk to a lender.
+This will only make you an even higher risk to a lender.
 Severe credit issues such as repossession will make it extremely difficult to get a mortgage, however not it’s still possible!

 Mortgage applications need to be correct from the start and need to be placed with the right lender.
 To minimise your risk of being declined and also getting the best available rate that you’re eligible for, utilise the experience and expertise of a mortgage broker.